sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 To give more visibility into the status of repository syncing and updating operations, we added an experimental status indicator in the navigation bar.

-To enable the repository syncing status indicator, add this to your site configuration:
+To enable the repository syncing status indicator, add this setting to your site configuration:

 ```
 "experimentalFeatures": { "statusIndicator": "enabled" }
 ```

-Due to its experimental status, Sourcegraph instances with 500+ repositories may experience confusing status updates.
+Due to the experimental status of this feature, Sourcegraph instances with 500+ repositories may experience confusing status updates.

 ## 3.5 changelog